 While there are many adventurous dishes to try when visiting Hong Kong, eating these foods introduces you to the basics of the city’s cuisine.
 All are familiar to the western palate, yet have a Chinese twist.

 Have you been to Hong Kong?
-Do you try any of these Hong Kong specialties?
+Do you try any of these Hong Kong specialities?
 Did I miss any?